Bsal13/Offensive-Security-Proving-Grounds-Boxes/Meathead (Hard) Windows Machine.md

 # Resolution summary
 - Found we are able to login anonymously to FTP server
+- Found MSSQL bak file which needed a password to be opened
+- Utilized rar2john to retreive the rar file password hash and cracked the password with john
-- Found MSS
+-
 - Text

 ## Improved skills
-- skill 1
+- rar2john
-- skill 2
+- john

 ## Used tools
 - nmap
+- rar2john
-- gobuster
+- john

 ---